Contents on this page

 Yes, there is room for plenty of photos.
 We suggest, at the very least, adding one of your Guest bedroom, one of your sitting room and perhaps one or two of the general area.
 Do not add your personal Profile photo here.
 This is just for listing your home, although you will also answer a series of questions about your home and your interests here.
 These will make it easier for people to find like-minded types when searching.

-Your head and shoulders personal Profile photo is added by going into the Profile section of your Account in the top right hand corner of the screen.
+Your head and shoulders personal Profile photo is added by clicking on the sihouette in the top right hand corner of the screen and going into the Profile section of your Account.

 How do I access my Account details?